framely/community/docs/reference/extensions/tutorial.md

 ## Reference
-When your provider is ready, integrate your chatbot with this provider.
+Next, integrate your chatbot with the native provider you created.

-1. [Import](../platform/reusability.md#how-to-use) the component you created into a chatbot that needs the extension.
+1. [Import](../platform/reusability.md#how-to-use) the component you created into a chatbot that needs this extension.
 2. In the **Setting** field, go to the **Integrations** section.
-Select the component along with its service provider.
-Fill in the configuration form(In the picture below, provide a value for _name_).
+Select the service and choose its serivce provider.
+3. Fill in the configuration form.
+As shown in the picture below, there is one field (_Name_) to fill as we have configured in the configuration meta.

 :tada: Congratulations!
-You are free to call the service functions now.
+Now you are free to call the service functions in the chatbot.

 ::: thumbnail
 ![integration](/images/extensions/tutorial/integration.png)